- by Luisa

 MINASOLVE GREEN B (more info here).
 Ecocert/Cosmos Approved.
 INCI: Pentylene glycol (and) Water (and) Sodium benzoate (and) Benzoic acid.
 Recommended use level : from 1% to 3%.
 Works best at pH below 6.

 Don't know where to find Minasolve or other ingredients?
-Insert your email below to receive a FREE guide.
+Insert your email below to receive a FREE guide to source raw materials for your cosmetics.

 I don't know how familiar you are with preservative, but I am pretty sure you know that there's tons of preservatives out there.